paulvantieghem/hugo-website/content/home/experience.md

     location: Leuven, BE
     date_start: '2020-07-01'
     date_end: '2020-09-01'
-    description:  Set up IVEX's first data collection vehicle, which they needed to generate their own driving data and to test their Safety Co-pilot technology * Analysing
+    description:  Set up IVEX's first data collection vehicle, which they needed to generate their own driving data and to test their Safety Co-pilot technology.
-        * Modelling
-        * Deploying

 design:
   columns: '2'